onlydustxyz/gateway/README.md

 This repository holds the configuration needed to host an Nginx reverse proxy inside a Docker container.

-We use it today at OnlyDust for two reasons:
+We use it today at OnlyDust for those reasons:

 - To act as a [RFC 5861](https://www.rfc-editor.org/rfc/rfc5861.html#section-3)-compliant cache for our access to GitHub's API
 - To act as a sticky proxy for our review apps, acting as a single Oauth app in the eyes of the Github Oauth provider
+- To act as a reverse proxy for Datadog (and bypass some ad-blockers)
+- To act as a cache for our GraphQL API (only for requests where the caller explicitely set the X-Cache-Api header)

 The reason we want to have a Docker container for this is that we want to be able to deploy it on Heroku, which is a PaaS that does not support the `nginx` buildpack.